 Heat and Fire tends to burn and scorch, causing symptoms such as high fever, flushed face and constipation.
 Just as a physical fire flares up and rises, so does Heat and Fire in the body.
 With the ascension of toxic, Unclear Yang, Heat and Fire symptoms often appear on the head and face, resulting in painful, swollen and bleeding gums, swollen, red and painful eyes and a red neck and face.
 Fire also tends to cause boils, sores and red skin eruptions with local redness, swelling, heat, pain and even suppuration and ulceration.
 In general, Heat and Fire signs are often associated with inflammation or fever.

-Pathogenic Heat and Fire may accelerate the flow of blood and force it to go astray, causing various bleeding symptoms such as nosebleed, hemorrhage, ecchymosis, and blood in the urine, stool, vomit or mucus from the Lungs.
+Pathogenic Heat and Fire may accelerate the Blood flow and force it to go astray, causing various bleeding symptoms such as nosebleed, hemorrhage, ecchymosis, and Blood in the urine, stool, vomit or mucus from the Lungs.
 Fire can also stir up Liver Wind, causing a reckless

 movement in the Blood that can affect the Mind (Shen).
 This results in emotional upset and insomnia in mild cases or mania and restlessness, unconsciousness, confused speech or delirium in severe cases.